-If you want to enter your settings without running the wizard, click Manual Configuration and skip to page 17.
+If you want to enter your settings without running the wizard, click on Internet on the left side and then click Manual Configure and skip to page 20.

 Click Next to continue.

 Create a new password and then click Next to continue.